Career Consulting Firms

-You may report a violation of these requirements to the Governor's Office of Consumer Protection.
+You may report a violation of these requirements to the Georgia Department of Law's Consumer Protection Division.

 Note: The type of company described here is not to be confused with a legitimate “headhunter” service whose client is a business, frequently a corporation, truly seeking to fill a professional position.
 The recruiter contacts you or other likely prospects, not the reverse.
 He or she works either on retainer or on a contingency basis.
 The employer, not you as the prospective employee, pays the “finder’s fee” and signs the contract with the search firm if you accept an offer of full-time, permanent employment.